 A lottery syndicate consists of a group of players who have come together to buy tickets for a game.
 The price of tickets is shared between all the members of the syndicate and any money won is shared between the participants.
 By owning a share of multiple tickets, players are increasing their chances of winning without having to worry about the costs of purchasing more entries.

-Players can join online syndicates or create offline groups of their own and take part in exciting games like Lotto, EuroMillions or Thunderball.
+Players can join online syndicates or create offline groups of their own and take part in exciting games like Lotto and Thunderball.

 2. Is a syndicate agreement needed?

 If you are starting your own syndicate offline, it is important to have a syndicate agreement in place even if you are playing with trusted friends or colleagues.
 A formal document lets everyone know what numbers will be played, which draws your group will enter and when you have to pay for your portion of the entries.